Top 9 best used electric cars 2022

 Tesla Model S (2014-present)

-The Model S has been on sale in the UK since 2014, with incremental upgrades and performance-orientated versions added along the way.
-Tesla has also launched four-wheel-drive versions, increased safety equipment and added the controversial ‘Autopilot’ system.
+It has been on sale in the UK since 2014, with incremental upgrades and higher-performance versions added along the way.
+Tesla has also added four-wheel-drive versions, increased safety kit and the controversial ‘Autopilot’ system.
 Unlike the majority of cars featured here, even the basic Model S has a range of around 250 miles and a 0-62mph time of just under six seconds.

-Generally, range and performance increase as the number after the car’s name (indicative of the battery size in kilowatt-hours) does the same.
-Bear in mind that Tesla has recently dropped these numbers in favour of its 'Long Range' and 'Performance' nomenclature, which is worth remembering if you're after a newer car.
+Generally, range and performance increase in line with the number after the car’s name (indicative of the battery size in kilowatt-hours) on earlier examples, but Tesla has since dropped these numbers in favour of its 'Long Range' and 'Performance' nomenclature, which is worth remembering if you're after a newer car.

 As of early 2022, used prices started from around £32,000 for the entry-level 75 and 85 versions, but you’ll probably need at least another £10,000 for the range-topping 90 or 100, with ‘Ludicrous’ mode, a 300-mile range and sub-three-second 0-60mph time.
 Read our full guide to buying a used Tesla Model S here.

 New 2022 Kia Niro electric and hybrid SUV unveiled

 Top 10 best luxury electric cars 2022